Christian-History.org does not receive any personally identifiable information from the search bar below.

-Here is to be noted the mystery of the bread, inasmuch as he speaks of it as flesh; and as flesh that has risen through fire, as the wheat springs up from decay and germination.
-In truth, it has risen through fire for the joy of the Church, as bread baked. … But since He said, "And the bread which I will give is My flesh," and since flesh is moistened with blood, and blood is figuratively termed wine, we are bidden to know that, as bread, crumbled into a mixture of wine and water, seizes on the wine and leaves the watery portion, so also the flesh of Christ, the bread of heaven absorbs the blood; that is, those among men who are heavenly, nourishing them up to immortality, and leaving only to destruction the lusts of the flesh.
-(The Instructor I:7)
+Further, the Word declares himself to be the bread of heaven.
+“For Moses,” He says, "gave you not that bread from heaven, but my Father gives you the true bread from heaven.
+For the bread of God is he that comes down from heaven, and gives life to the world.
+And the bread which I will give is My flesh, which I will give for the life of the world" [Jn.
+6:32,33,51].
+Here is to be noted the mystery of the bread, inasmuch as He speaks of it as flesh, and as flesh, consequently, that has risen through fire, as the wheat springs up from decay and germination; and, in truth, it has risen through fire for the joy of the Church, as bread baked.
+But this will be shown by and by more clearly in the chapter on the resurrection.
+But since he said, "And the bread which I will give is My flesh," and since flesh is moistened with blood, and blood is figuratively termed wine, we are bidden to know that, as bread, crumbled into a mixture of wine and water, seizes on the wine and leaves the watery portion, so also the flesh of Christ, the bread of heaven absorbs the blood; that is, those among men who are heavenly, nourishing them up to immortality, and leaving only to destruction the lusts of the flesh.

 For you abuse also our humble feasts, on the ground that they are extravagant as well as infamously wicked. ...
 But one sees the mote in another's eye more readily than the beam in his own. ...
 The Salii cannot have their feast without going into debt; you must get the accountants to tell you what the tenths of Hercules and the sacrificial banquets cost; the choicest cook is appointed for the Apaturia, the Dionysia, the Attic mysteries; the smoke from the banquet of Serapis will call out the firemen.
 Yet about the modest supper of the Christians alone a great ado is made.